wrapperband/TrackMeNot/README.md

 #TrackMeNot
 A security / privacy add-on Firefox edition

-Track me not initiates searches based on rss feeds to supply key words.
+Track me not initiates searches based on RSS feeds to supply key words.
 It can be used to generate some interesting "random" searches of the internet or "noise" in searches and web interaction to reduce quality of data stored by profilers.

 TrackMeNot contains many hard coded variables.
 This extended version documents how to run a modified version and the changes you can make to include your own customisation.